 As a fellow creative overthinker, you might have a few projects that are in this perpetual unfinished state.
 No matter how much time and effort you spend on them, there’s just something not right.
 Maybe it’s time to let them go?

-Just like old clothes that no longer fit, maybe this project is just not right for you anymore.
+Sometimes your old clothes no longer fit.
+They’re not right for you any longer, so you should get rid of it.
+Maybe this project is just not right for you anymore in exactly the same way?
 Personalities change, perspectives shift, and point of view is not the same anymore.
-You don’t have to feel like this work drags you down, and it doesn’t have to block you from creating future masterpieces just because you’re still stuck on an old, irrelevant work that has outlived itself.
-Allow yourself to say goodbye, and dive into something that excites you.
+You don’t have to feel like this work drags you down, and it doesn’t have to block you from creating future masterpieces just because you’re still stuck on an old, irrelevant piece of work that has outlived itself.
+Allow yourself to say goodbye to it, and dive into something that excites you.
 Remember that electrifying feeling?